Joshni86/Based-64/README.md

 ![alt text](image-2.png)

-**_Now what do you do when you're stuck in the middle of an examination ??
-You read the question again !!_**
+**_Now what do you do when you're stuck in the middle of an examination??
+You read the question again!!_**

 ### The biggest hint given was literally in the question and that just flew over my head the first time...